joergkrause/nyaf/README.md

 ### n-repeat, n-for

-Repeats the element if the argument is an array.
+Repeats the element.
+The argument must be an array.

 Assume we have this object: